 Your verbal warning procedure

-With the above in mind, you should establish and follow a verbal warning procedure for your business.
+With the above in mind, it’s a good idea to have a thorough disciplinary policy in place and to follow a consistent verbal warning procedure in your business.

 It, hopefully, won’t be a regular occurrence for you to deal with.
-But it can prove a useful process to ensure productivity remains to a high standard.
+But good policies and procedures are vital to help you manage conduct or performance issues.

-You can use these steps to form the basis for the early stage of your disciplinary procedure:
+So to sum up, you can use the following steps to form the basis of the first stage of your disciplinary procedure:

-- Let them explain their side of the story.
+- Ensure the employee has an opportunity to explain their side of the story.

-- Offer additional support if you think it’ll help, such as coaching or training for professional development.
+- Offer additional support if you think it’ll help, such as coaching or training.

-- Establish the dates for when you expect to see an improvement.
-Such as over the following three months.
+- Establish the date by which you expect to see an improvement.

 How many verbal warnings are there before a written warning?

-If you don’t follow this process and dismiss an employee, the former member of staff may make a claim against you for unfair dismissal.
+If you don’t follow a fair disciplinary process before dismissing an employee, the former member of staff may make a claim against you for unfair dismissal.